verlok/responsive-images-automator/README.md

 2. generate the image tags (after you added intrinsic width to your data)
 3. test the generated image tags

-## EXTRACT RENDERED CSS WIDTHS
+## 1️⃣ - EXTRACT RENDERED CSS WIDTHS

-Extract images `width` in CSS pixels and in `vw` unit from pages, using puppeteer.
+- Extracts images `width` in CSS pixels and in `vw` unit from pages to an Excel file
+- Provides an intuitive way to select your intrinsic widths, with formulas and conditional formatting
+- Analyses the current intrinsic widths with calculated formulas, to help you understand the current level of optimisation of your images.

 ### Config